rubymonsters/testing-for-beginners/source/05-rspec/05-custom_matchers.md

 # Custom Matchers

-We've talked a bit about matchers before, and briefly mentioned that RSpec even allows us to define our own, custom matchers.
+We've talked a bit about matchers before, and briefly mentioned that RSpec even allows us to define our own custom matchers.

 Let's have a quick look at this.